DanielBerns/CIA_Factbook_to_spreadsheet/docs/design.md

 Problems:

-1. The problem with **Microblog** style is all the tests live in a file, in the same directory of datamunging apps.
+1. The problem with **Microblog** style is all the tests live in one file, in the same directory of datamunging apps.
-2. The problem with **Python structure** style is that I like *Microblog* style :-; and I don't know how to use in tests.
+2. The problem with **Python structure** style (import via tests/context.py) is that I like **Microblog import style** :-; and I don't know how to use in tests.

 ### data_munging conventions